bblfsh/documentation/driver/sdk.md

 difference is found.

-For this to work, the driver developer will need to provide files with source code examples in the `tests/` directory. with the `.source` file extension.
+For this to work, the driver developer will need to provide files with source code examples in the `tests/` directory with the `.source` file extension.
 It's recommended that you keep the original extension before the `.source` so the command below can autodetect the language.